laurahamilton/Lauras-Skill-Journal/README.md

 A database is never complete without the option of indexing data.
 Indexes are used to improve search performances of specific columns in a table by storing an additional searchable version of column(s).
 Even though indexes use additional space, they offer great improvements in performance.

 Creating an index in DynamoDB is easy.
 Select "Indexes," then select "Create Index."
 Choose the partition key and an optional sort key along with a name for the index.
 You can also choose the "Projected Attributes" which will only include the keys you choose while returning search results.
-Just remember that creating indexes can also incur additional monthly costs in addition to the DynamoDB pricing!
+Just remember that creating indexes can also include additional monthly costs in addition to the DynamoDB pricing!

 <p align="center"> <img width="600" height="300" src="create_index.png"> </p>